Film at Lincoln Center Kids

 - 12 sessions, with after-school or in-school options

-- Film Society Kids Tool Kit: We provide all the necessary equipment, including cameras and tripods, as well as instructional worksheets and carefully chosen classic and contemporary movie screenings.
+- Film at Lincoln Center Kids Tool Kit: We provide all the necessary equipment, including cameras and tripods, as well as instructional worksheets and carefully chosen classic and contemporary movie screenings.

 - Grade Levels: Grades 2-6

-- Culminating Film Festival: Children screen their completed films at the Film Society of Lincoln Center’s Walter Reade Theater!
+- Culminating Film Festival: Children screen their completed films at Film at Lincoln Center’s Walter Reade Theater!

 Please e-mail our Director of Education, Christine L. Mendoza to: